 Top 10 Reasons to Write a Business Plan, Part 1

-What are the top 10 reasons you need a business plan?
+What are the top 10 reasons to write a business plan?
 Below are reasons 1-5; Part 2 of this blog will have reasons 6-10.
-They are all in random order.
-Some reasons will surprise you.
+They are in random order, and some reasons will surprise you.
 Also remember that writing a business plan does not have to be like doing chores or taking medicine.
 It can be fun – seriously!
 Just ask some of my clients.

 1.Feasibility – Will Your Idea Work?

 We call this “Fail First on Paper.”
 You have an idea, but you would like to make sure it will work before you put your time and money behind it.
 Good luck with that!
 Oh, you meant you would like to have a higher level of confidence your idea will work.
 Great.
 We can work with that.
 Writing your business plan will help you make educated guesses about your success so you don’t simply “jump off a cliff blindfolded.”
 You will answer questions like: